HEALTH & WELLNESS

 This schedule was created to protect the widest range of dogs.

-To determine when a puppy’s immune system will respond ideally is only possible if and when each puppy is tested individually.
+Determining when a puppy’s immune system will respond ideally is only possible if and when each puppy is tested individually.
 Some dogs may not respond to vaccines; others get revaccinated after already responding (developing protection); others may need a customized protocol.

-If you are unsure of your puppy’s needs, discuss the best course of action with your Veterinarian.
+If you are unsure of your puppy’s needs, discuss the best course of action with your veterinarian.

-WHY DO VACCINATIONS NEED TO BE REPEATED?
+WHY DO PUPPY VACCINATIONS NEED TO BE REPEATED?

 NEED TO KNOW